 - List key personal information, including any major stresses or recent life changes.

 - Make a list of all medications, vitamins and supplements that you're taking.
-Some medications, such as oral contraceptives, can increase the risk of blood clots in women with essential thrombocythemia.
+Some medications, such as birth control pills, can increase the risk of blood clots in people with essential thrombocythemia.

 - Take a family member or friend along.
 Sometimes it can be difficult to take in all the information you hear during an appointment.
 Someone who accompanies you may remember something that you missed or forgot.